h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 gbm <- h2o.getModel("desired_model_id")
 ~~~

-Now that we have retrieved the best model, we can take a look at some of the parameters
+Now that we have retrieved the best model, we can take a look at some of the parameters:

 ~~~r
 # Retrieve specific parameters from the obtained model